 College of Health Sciences and Professions

-Dr. Randy Leite, dean of the College of Health Sciences and Professions (CHSP), is an expert on family dynamics, the role of fatherhood, child custody and the effects of public policy on families, the latter being one of the most misunderstood, but having the most impact on families, he notes.
+Dr. Randy Leite, dean of the College of Health Sciences and Professions (CHSP), is an expert on family dynamics, the role of fatherhood, child custody and the effects of public policy on families.
+The latter is one of the most misunderstood, but has the most impact on families, he notes.

-Leite’s interest in the study of father involvement has developed from a changing national demographic that indicates nearly half of all children today are born to unmarried mothers, and over half of all children are growing up without their father residing in the home.
+Leite’s interest in the study of father involvement has developed from a changing national demographic that indicates nearly half of all children today are born to unmarried mothers, and more than half of all children are growing up without their father residing in the home.